Partial Information Sharing over Social Learning Networks: Simulation Results

 \subsection{Discrete Observations}

 Consider the same network topology seen in Fig.~\ref{fig:networksim} and combination matrix in \eqref{eq:combmatrix}.
-Under the same identifiability constraints enunciated in the previous example, we now consider a family of discrete likelihood functions given by $f_n(\xi)$ for $n=1,2,3$, defined over a discrete space of signals $ \mathcal{X}\triangleq\{0,1,2\}$, which can be seen in Fig.~\ref{fig:discretelike}.
+We now consider a family of discrete probability mass functions given by $f_n(\xi)$ for $n=1,2,\dots, 10$, defined over a space of signals $ \mathcal{X}\triangleq\{0,1,2\}$, which can be seen in Fig.~\ref{fig:discretelike}.
+From these distributions, we choose the likelihood models for each agent following the same identifiability constraints specified in \eqref{eq:likes}.
+In this example, the true state is $\thetatrue=1$.
+According to \eqref{eq:likes}, we have $L_k(\xi|\thetatrue)=f_1(\xi)$ for all $k$, that is, the true distribution is equal to $f_1$ for all agents.
+In Fig.~\ref{fig:discretelike}, we highlight in blue the distribution $f_1$.

 At first, we consider a self-awareness parameter $\lambda = 0.7$.
 We wish to compare the two partial information approaches for different transmitted hypotheses and the traditional social learning strategy with full information sharing.
-We can see in Fig.~\ref{fig:partial_07d} the evolution of belief at agent 1 for each transmitted hypothesis $\thetashare\in\Theta$ (similar behavior is observed for the other agents).
-As in the previous example, due to the likelihood functions setup, when $\thetashare=2$ the true hypothesis and $\thetashare=2$ are confounded by the algorithm with partial information, and the agent mislearns.
+We can see in Fig.~\ref{fig:partial_07d} the evolution of belief at agent 5 for each transmitted hypothesis $\thetashare\in\Theta$ (similar behavior is observed for the other agents).
+As in the previous example, due to the likelihood functions setup, when $\thetashare=3$, the true hypothesis and $\thetashare=3$ are confounded by the algorithm with partial information, and the agent mislearns.

-However, when the self-awareness parameter increases to $\lambda =0.95$, again a switch in the convergence behavior happens as can be seen in Fig.~\ref{fig:partial_095d} for $\thetashare=2$.
+However, when the self-awareness parameter increases to $\lambda =0.95$, again a switch in the convergence behavior happens as can be seen in Fig.~\ref{fig:partial_095d} for $\thetashare=3$.
 As the agents are more self-aware, they are able to make correct decisions for all scenarios of $\thetashare$.